agoravoting/agora-mixnet/README.md

      *    sense a general case of an immutable log
      *
      *
-     * The current demo uses two trustees of each kind */ object ElectionTest extends App {
+     * This demo uses two trustees, ElectionTest3 below shows how number of trustees generalizes */ object ElectionTest extends App {